Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/tarrasque.md

 NoteIcon: monster
 BestiaryType: monstrosity (titan)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 286, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Tarrasque](2-Mechanics/CLI/bestiary/monstrosity/tarrasque.md)
 *Source: Monster Manual p.
 286, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything.
 Available in the SRD.*